sheypoor/frontend-challenge/README.md

 - **Learning**: Writing in pure TypeScript is an excellent exercise to understand the language deeply.

 Despite the power of TypeScript, building larger projects without a framework could lead to challenges in managing state and side-effects, where frameworks like React could help.
 Nonetheless, for this task, TypeScript alone provides all the necessary features.

+## Future Plans

+Looking forward, we aim to continue improving the code quality, scalability, and developer experience of our project.
+In line with this goal, we plan to integrate ESLint, Husky, and Prettier into our development workflow.

+### ESLint

+ESLint is a pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
+It helps maintain code quality by catching errors and inconsistencies in our codebase, such as unused variables, missing semicolons, and so on.
+The flexibility of ESLint allows us to set our coding standards and rules, making it easier to ensure consistency across our project.
+As the project grows in scale and contributors, ESLint will be an invaluable tool to keep the codebase clean and error-free.

+### Husky

+Husky is a tool that can prevent bad git commits, pushes, and more 🐶 woof!
+It simplifies the management of git hooks, making it easier to automate tasks in the git workflow.
+For instance, we can use Husky to automatically run our ESLint and Jest tests before each commit, ensuring that no failing tests or linter errors make it into our codebase.
+This reduces the possibility of introducing bugs, enhances code quality, and saves time in code reviews.

+### Prettier

+Prettier is an opinionated code formatter that supports multiple languages and integrates with most editors.
+It helps to maintain a consistent code style across the project by automatically formatting the code upon saving the file or before committing.
+This eliminates the need for discussions or debates on code formatting and allows developers to focus on what matters: solving problems and writing great code.

+Using these tools in combination can greatly enhance our development workflow.
+By automating the tasks of linting, testing, and formatting, we can ensure a high-quality, consistent, and bug-free codebase, regardless of the number of developers involved in the project.
+This approach is necessary for scalability as it simplifies the onboarding process for new developers, reduces code review time, and helps prevent the introduction of bugs or inconsistencies.
+Therefore, integrating ESLint, Husky, and Prettier into our project is a priority in our future plans.